Alaska Sea Duck Hunting

 Alaska’s Prince William Sound is home to the largest population of Sea Ducks in North America.
 We here at Crazy Ray’s Adventures are extremely fortunate to be able to provide you with an Alaska Sea Duck Hunting adventure of a lifetime.

 You will see some of the most beautiful breathtaking scenery that southcentral Alaska can offer.
 This scenery will serve as your backdrop while chasing trophy birds to include Harlequin, Barrows/Common Goldeneye, all three species of Scoters, Common and Red Breasted Mergansers, Buffleheads and several species of puddle ducks.
-Although, Barrows Goldeneye’s and Harlequin are our primary target and usually most hunters are successful at harvesting by the second day.
-This allows us to utilize the third day for targeting special requests as possible.
+Although, Barrows Goldeneye’s and Harlequin are our primary target and usually most hunters are successful at harvesting by the third day.
+This allows us to utilize the fourth day for targeting special requests as possible.

 Our location is key as we are the closest Port to Anchorage, Alaska (The Big City) which puts us just a short 1 hr drive to get to Whittier.
 With our Custom built vessel,( LOA 40′ x 15′) we rarely see cancellations as our vessel is large enough to get us out on the water even in poor conditions.
 Clients typically fly into Anchorage International Airport, grab a rental car and head south to either Girdwood or Whittier for their stay the night before the trip.